JAM8: Hindi music video

+Hindi non-film soundtracks

 Overview

 During the launch, Pritam said, “I had this plan long back, but could not execute it as I had no time and no one to manage it.
 Now, there is a team to do so, and I have some time to mentor them as I have limited assignments.”

 “JAM8 is a platform for newcomer composers.
 We hunt for them from all corners and want to push their music into the mainstream, as the industry is open to multiple composers for a film now.”